Messages from research for practitioners on supporting adoptive parents’ communicative openness.

 The film may be viewed as a whole or used to illuminate or prompt discussions on specific points, particularly during adopter training.
 Download the film notes (PDF 274KB) with timings here.

-This practice briefing can be used to think about supporting contact in cases where either face to face contact or indirect contact has been assessed as being an appropriate plan for the child.
+This practice briefing summarises points for talking to adopters in cases where either face to face contact or indirect contact has been assessed as being an appropriate plan for their child.

 Understanding the context